-You might have a First National Bank of Omaha credit card and not even know it!
-Here’s my analysis of their own card offers…
+You might have a First National Bank of Omaha credit card and not even be fully aware because their brand is pretty low key.
+Here’s my analysis of their various card offers…

 For example, if you have a card from Union Bank, it’s actually issued by First Bankcard (FNBO subsidiary).
 The same can be said about the Overstock.com MasterCard.